 - A reliable manufacturer will test their products for toxic metals.
-This is done in-house, or they may contract a third-party to test for metals and other harmful substances.
+This is done in-house, or they may contract a third party to test for metals and other harmful substances.

 You only need between a teaspoon and a tablespoon of blueberry powder a day, to get its full nutritional value.
 A tablespoon of powder gives you the same vitamins and antioxidants, which is equivalent to a half-cup of fresh blueberries.

 The shelf life of powdered blueberries is much longer than fresh ones.
 If you lead a busy life, you may not have time to eat fresh blueberries before they “go bad.”
-The best powders have a shelf life of 12 to 18 months, if kept in an airtight container in a dry kitchen cabinet.
+The best powders have a shelf life of 12 to 18 months if kept in an airtight container in a dry kitchen cabinet.

 You can use this fruit extract anytime, but many people use it after a workout.
 It’s like adding a protein powder to their morning smoothie.
 It is with or without other fresh or powdered ingredients.
-Most manufacturers of blueberry extract powder recommend you to use between one and three teaspoons of the powder a day, however If you have a chronic medical condition, ask your doctor if it is safe to use this amount (or more) daily.
+Most manufacturers of blueberry extract powder recommend you to use between one and three teaspoons of the powder a day, however, If you have a chronic medical condition, ask your doctor if it is safe to use this amount (or more) daily.

 The high amount of Vitamin K in blueberries may interfere with blood clotting.
 If the blueberry extract powder has additional herbal ingredients, it is sometimes called a proprietary blend.
 Make sure you aren’t allergic to any of the ingredients.

 It is one of the most nutritious fruits you can eat.
-A cup of blueberries contains 32% of the recommended daily value of Vitamin K. It contains plenty of fiber, copper, and manganese.
+A cup of blueberries contains 32% of the recommended daily value of Vitamin K and also contains fiber, copper, and manganese.